Wealthify doesn't support your browser

 Herd mentality

 We are social animals and are often influenced by our peers.
 Herd mentality is about following the crowd, although – nowadays it’s more commonly known as FOMO (fear of missing out).
 Take Bitcoin for example.
 Success stories shared via social media and traditional news outlets played a key role in the crypto-currency’s price surging to a record $19,5111 in December 2017.
 End of June 2018, the currency’s value is down to $5,8991 providing investors with a costly demonstration of the dangers of mimicking others without proper research and consideration.
-If you want to know what all the fuss was about, you can learn more about bitcoin in our blog.
+If you want to know what all the fuss was about, you can learn more about cryptocurrencies in our blog.

 1: Bloomberg data